 End User Testing

-Testing by the end user is extremely subjective to personal tastes and attributes.
+Testing by the end-user is extremely subjective to personal tastes and attributes.
 Through this testing, I will be as unbiased as possible towards the monitor itself in regards to panel type and branding and offer my experience with the actual display itself.
 I will be testing both calibrated and uncalibrated versions at a range of different brightness settings.

-I first set up a YouTube video with qualities ranging from 720p to 2160p; finally settling on this GoPro 4K video at the 1440p resolution.
+I first set up a YouTube video with qualities ranging from 720p to 1440p; finally settling on this GoPro 4K video at the 1440p resolution.
 This video is extremely diverse, with a huge colour range in a multitude of different environments to put the monitor through its paces.

-For this test, I chose to run the benchmark tool for Grand Theft Auto V thanks to the diverse landscape, sounds and vehicles.
+For this test, I chose to run the benchmark tool for Grand Theft Auto V because of the diverse landscape, sounds and vehicles it offers.
 What I am looking and listening for is picture immersion, picture clarity and sound clarity.

 Much like the video test, the uncalibrated playback was very vibrant, especially around the pier area.
 As there were no areas with a large amount of white, the overall benchmark was quite immersive compared to the calibrated version.
 However, things changed when the brightness was increased to 75% again for the calibrated test and the entire benchmark looked amazing.
 The blacks were rich as were every other colour and there was no blurring of colours either.
 At 1440p resolution, the image quality is superb and ideal for a 25″ monitor such as this, however, some text was difficult to read such as some number plates on the cars.
 As with the sound test, the overall clarity was good, but the explosion at the end wasn’t as satisfying as I have experienced with other monitors.